Skip Navigation

 buttons

-Located on the second floor of the library, our local history and genealogy suite is a sanctuary for the curious.
-Whether you are walking through the doors to trace your family tree or to explore the vibrant history of our city, you are stepping into a space where the past is preserved and easily accessible.
+Located on the second floor of the library our local history and genealogy suite is a sanctuary for the curious.
+Here the past is easily accessible whether you want to trace your family tree or explore the vibrant history of our city.

-The Topeka Room is the "heart" of our collection—a beautiful space furnished with local history.
-Here you can browse physical books and documents while surrounded by historic artifacts donated by our community including our 1871 Chickering Square Grand Piano, the 1908 Grandfather clock and our signature stained-glass window.
+The Topeka Room is a beautiful space furnished with local history.
+Browse physical books and documents surrounded by historic artifacts donated by our community including an 1871 Chickering Square Grand Piano, the 1908 Grandfather clock and our signature stained-glass windows.

 Best for browsing: